GMRI-SEL/Lab-Management/Matt-Dzaugis/Weekly-Meetings.md

 * [17 May 2019](#date-17-May-2019)
 * [24 May 2019](#date-24-May-2019)
 * [31 May 2019](#date-31-May-2019)

 # Weekly Notes
+### Date: 13 September 2019

+### What did you achieve this week?
+* I finished the zone lobster forecast using the OISST data averaged by lobster zone and modeled bottom temperature using the surface to bottom temp relationship of the nearest buoy.
+* I made slides for the LRC meeting next week.
+* I explored the molting-temperature lobster relationship using the LSS data

+# Weekly Notes
 ### Date: 19 July 2019